Study: WeChat content outside China used for censorship

 BOSTON (AP) — Documents and images shared by users outside China on WeChat, the country’s most popular social media platform, are being monitored and cataloged for use in political censorship in China, a new report says.

 Citizen Lab, the University of Toronto online watchdog, says in Thursday’s report that WeChat users outside of China are thus unwittingly contributing to censorship.
-Content they share that censors deem inappropriate is thus barred from being seen by users inside China.
+That would bar the content they share that censors deem inappropriate from being seen by users inside China.

-WeChat’s parent, Tencent, did not immediately respond to an online inquiry seeking comment.
+WeChat’s parent, Tencent, issued a statement Friday saying that said “with regard to the suggestion that we engage in content surveillance of international users, we can confirm that all content shared among international users of WeChat is private.”

 Citizen Lab says its findings are based on technical experiments.
 It says it did not detect censorship in communications among accounts registered outside China.
-But it says it did identify surveillance of content being sent exclusively between such accounts.
+But it says it did identify surveillance of content — files and images — being sent exclusively between such accounts.

 The researchers say they first contacted WeChat in January asking about their findings.
 They said they have not received a response despite WeChat’s acknowledgment in February that it had received their questions.